 On March 11, 2020, the World Health Organization declared the coronavirus COVID-19 outbreak to be a pandemic.
 This pandemic has resulted in increased travel restrictions and caused the shutdown of many businesses in countries in which we operate.
 While we continue to operate globally, the level of activity at each of our locations varies depending on the local governmental requirements and guidelines.
-The majority of our office staff are effectively working remotely and our labs are fully operational with modifications made to ensure the safety of our employees.
+Our office staff are effectively working in the office or remotely and our labs are fully operational with modifications made to ensure the safety of our employees.
 The diversion of resources to treat COVID-19 patients has significantly impacted the operations at most of the investigative sites where patients in our clinical trials are recruited and treated.
 This has resulted in reduced trial starts and slowed new business awards, each of which results in decreased revenues.
 Depending on the duration of the disruption, ongoing studies may be cancelled and some of our clients may lack the funding to complete trials which are extended due to slowed recruitment of patients.
 We work with many smaller clients with limited financial resources and market disruptions may make raising additional funds difficult.
 Travel restrictions and business closures have also impacted study participants and clinical sites which affects our ability to efficiently provide clinical trial services.
 As a result, we are working with our customers to develop solutions to limit disruption to clinical trials while following required regulatory guidelines and maintaining quality to ensure the health and well-being of study participants.
 These include alternative assessment methods such as virtual monitoring visits.
-The COVID-19 outbreak has already had a significant adverse effect on the first quarter of fiscal 2020 and we believe that the outbreak will have an increasing adverse impact on our results of operations in the future.
-In connection with this expected adverse impact, we have also evaluated our headcount needs in a number of geographies
+The COVID-19 outbreak has already had a significant adverse effect on the first and second quarters of fiscal 2020 and we believe that the outbreak will have a continued adverse impact on our results of operations in the future.
+In connection with this expected adverse impact, we have also evaluated our headcount needs in a number of geographies and implemented some staff reductions where appropriate.
+As we cannot predict the duration or scope of the pandemic, the future financial impact on our results of operations and financial condition cannot be reasonably estimated, but the impact will likely be material.